hbwhbwhbw/writingworkflow/readme.md

 I don't keep everything in Zotero.
 I download reports, letters, and SSRN preprints to my downloads folder, and use Hazel to automatically move those items into designated folders within Dropbox.

 *I am curious whether Zotero plays better with Casetext, but I have not yet tried it.
 If Casetext had decent Zotero-readable metadata associated with legal decisions, it would be a gamechanger for me.

+## Hazel

+I use [Hazel](https://www.noodlesoft.com/) to watch my Downloads folder and move documents into appropriate subfolders.
+For instance, Hazel watches for downloads that start with "SSRN" and automatically moves them to a folder in Dropbox I called "SSRN Drafts."
+Hazel also watches for documents with specific filenaming shortcuts in them - I use @r for reports and @l for letters, for example - and moves them to specific folders in Dropbox, subfoldered by the year, month and day on which I downloaded them.

 ## Notetaking